 Featuring images of banners being paraded at Notts’ galas, public events, in protest and celebration, the publication considers how this art-form is being used in the post-industrial age, as we embrace green energy and renewables.

-Supported by Nottinghamshire Community Foundation, Heritage Lottery and Nottinghamshire County Council, the project also includes downloadable banner-making worksheets for schools and parents engaged in home learning due to the COVID pandemic.
+Supported by Nottinghamshire Community Foundation, Heritage Lottery and Nottinghamshire County Council, the project includes a free downloadable banner-making worksheets for schools and parents.

 £2.50 including Free postage (UK)

 Teachers and parents – Download the free Banner-Art Competition Worksheet